mickeymouse71/gigpilotv1.0/README.md

 ## Built by

-Tarun Thadani — active Uber/Lyft/DoorDash/UberEats driver, San Diego.
+Tarun Thadani —  San Diego.
-Built in 20 days while driving full shifts.
+Built in 20 days.

 ---